WhisperOne Logo

 © 2026 WhisperOne.
 All rights reserved.

 Built for: Apple Silicon/Intel & Windows.
-Hardware Accelerated.
-Private Speech-to-Text.
+Local private speech-to-text.